liwei123/RTAVSCAONE/README.md

 ### 2. Initial imports, install, initializations
 Second step is to clone required files and dependencies.
 Select the first code cell and push ```shift+enter```.
 You'll see running lines of executing code.
 Wait until it's done (1-2 minutes).
 ### 3. Run on keras 2.2.5 and tensorflow 1.x
-Thirds step is to run the second cell and then restart your runtime.
-Check that you are running tensorflow version 1.15.2 in cell four and keras version 2.2.5
+Third step is to run the second cell and then restart your runtime.
+Check that you are running tensorflow version 1.15.2 in cell four and that your keras version is 2.2.5 in cell 5.
 ### 4. Proceed on and run the code

 ## Part 2: Deceptron2